wp-plugins/contact-us-page-contact-people/readme.txt

 On WordPress with any theme.

 == Changelog ==

+= 1.1.4.2 - 2014/04/14 =
+* Tweak - Tested and updated for full WordPress version 3.9 compatibility.
+* Tweak - Updated Masonry script to work with WP 3.9 with backward compatibility to WP v 3.7

 = 1.1.4.1 - 2014/02/11 =
 * Tweak - Stricter sanitization of Default Form Message input field.
 Only allow input of plain text with auto paragraph on line break.